mysql/mysql-operator/tests/README.md

 * for k3d it is used to pass an argument to the --image={value} option, e.g.:
     - k3d cluster create --image=rancher/k3s:v1.21.7-k3s1
     - k3d cluster create --image=rancher/k3s:v1.23.6-k3s1

+--ip-family=[ipv4|ipv6|dual]\
+    sets the networking IP family.
+By default, it is 'ipv4'.
+At the moment, it is supported only for the environment 'kind'.

 --nodes={number}\
     sets the number of nodes to use